opennetworkinglab/cdvue/README.md

 After setting your path, you can simply use the terminal command "cdvue" followed by a path to a directory of a Java project to analyze.
 An HTML file will be generated and opened to view the how the Component classes in the project relate to one another.

+If you want a full log of everything that is going on while generating the HTML file, simply add "cdvueDebug=true" before the "cdvue" command.

 ## Built With

 * QDox - A parser for Java files